mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Can attack enemies X spaces beyond the usual attack range.

 keyword:  **Rebirth**<br>
-          When killed will leave behind an egg that will hatch into a copy of itself.
+          On death, leave behind an egg that will hatch into a copy of itself.

 keyword:  **Rush**<br>
           Can move and attack the same turn it came into play.